kristi/pathify/README.md

 -----

 Activate the example environment
-(The example just adds /sbin to your path)
+(The example just adds `/sbin` to your path)

     pathify example

+After you've activated the example, your prompt should show `[example]`.

+This example adds `/sbin` to your path.
+You can now run commands from `/sbin` without the full path.
+Example: show the shutdown help

+    shutdown -h

+You can view all your environment variables by running

+    printenv

 Deactivate the example environment